ShadowAlzazel/OdysseyDataPack/README.md

 WORLDGEN:

+-Huge thanks to @Unnecessarymb aka (Uni, "good" at DFs) for magic numbers and custom density, carried all the density functions in world generation.

+-New Base Terrain inspired by Snapshot Potato (24w14potato)

--Huge thanks to @Unnecessarymb for magic numbers and custom density -Original Idea for Edge heavily inspired by Shattered Lands https://modrinth.com/datapack/shattered-lands by DevuProjects -New Base Terrain inspired by Snapshot Potato (24w14potato)
+-Original Idea for Edge heavily inspired by Shattered Lands https://modrinth.com/datapack/shattered-lands by DevuProjects

 MUSIC: